 Students are allowed to use privately owned electronic devices to access the NPS wireless Network.
 This wireless access provided to the devices is designed to enhance the students' educational experience and outcomes.
 Connecting to the NPS Wi-Fi network with personal devices is a privilege, not a right.
 Permission to bring and use privately owned devices is contingent upon adherence to NPS guidelines.
-If a privately owned device is used by a student to disrupt the educational environment, in the sole opinion of NPS, that student's privileges may be limited or revoked.
+If a privately owned device is used by a student to disrupt the educational environment, in the sole opinion of NPS, that student's privately owned devices is contingent upon adherence to NPS guidelines.

+student to disrupt the educational environment, in the sole opinion of NPS, that student's privileges may be limited or revoked.
 The school division reserves the right to examine the privately owned electronic device and search its contents if there is a reason to believe that school division policies or local, state and/or federal laws have been violated.
 Devices are brought to school at the students' and parents'/legal guardians' own risk.
 If a privately owned device is lost, stolen or damaged, NPS is not responsible for any financial or data loss.
 Students and parents/legal guardians should read the Cell Phone and other Devices in Schools policy thoroughly.